Air on the G String

 "Air on the G String", also known as "Air for G String" and "Celebrated Air", is August Wilhelmj's 1871 arrangement of the second movement of Johann Sebastian Bach's Orchestral Suite No. 3 in D major, BWV 1068.

-The arrangement differs from the original in that the part of the first violins is transposed down so that the entire piece can be played on just the violin's lowest string (the G string).
-In performance, that part is generally played by a single violin (instead of by the first violins as a group).
+The arrangement differs from the original in that it is transposed down into C major so the part of the first violins can be played entirely on the violin's lowest string (the G string, hence the name), which gave the piece its popular title.

+Bach originally composed the "Air" in the early 1730s during his tenure in Köthen as part of a five-movement suite for orchestra, in which only strings and basso continuo participate in the second movement.
+Wilhelmj's adaptation emphasizes a Romantic-era sensibility, with muted accompaniment and subdued dynamics, contrasting with Bach's original Baroque texture.

+The arrangement's popularity grew steadily in the late 19th and early 20th centuries, especially after performances at the Promenade Concerts (the Proms) in London.
+Critics and musicians offered mixed responses—some praised its lyrical reinterpretation, while others, such as Joseph Joachim and Donald Francis Tovey, dismissed it as a distortion of Bach's intent.

+Since then, "Air on the G String" has become a cultural staple: featured in films like Se7en (1995) and The Spy Who Loved Me (1977), used in advertising campaigns, and frequently recorded in diverse arrangements, ranging from saxophone ensemble to metal reinterpretations, all preserving the name regardless of the original G‑string solo concept.

 Bach's original

 Bach's third Orchestral Suite in D major, composed in the first half of the 18th century, has an "Air" as second movement, following its French overture opening movement.
 The suite is composed for three trumpets, timpani, two oboes, strings (two violin parts and a viola part), and basso continuo.
 In the second movement of the suite however only the strings and the continuo play.
 This is the only movement of the suite where all other instruments are silent.

 The music of the "Air" is written on four staves, for first and second violins, viola(s), and continuo.
 The interweaving melody lines of the high strings contrast with the pronounced rhythmic drive in the bass.